 Besides interfering with the money and assets of a delinquent former partner, the court may additionally suspend that person’s driver’s license or any professional licenses he or she may have.
 Not being able to drive or make a living in a certain field may be a significant enough push to get your former partner to start making payments.

 Finally, if all else fails, a judge can order a delinquent spouse to go to jail.
 Though jail is not an ideal situation—since someone in jail doesn’t make much money—a short sentence may motivate the delinquent spouse to catch up on what you are owed.

 Enforce Your Rights

 Former spouses and partners often think that they can hurt you by refusing to follow the terms of your agreement.
 They may threaten to withhold payments unless you do what they want, or they might be so angry about the divorce that they just refuse to pay.

 Don’t worry about these threats.
 When asking nicely doesn’t work, know that you have options.

-The experienced Washington state divorce attorneys at Ashby Law PLLC know that dealing with your ex can be a difficult experience.
+The experienced Washington state divorce attorneys at Pacific Northwest Family Law PLLC know that dealing with your ex can be a difficult experience.
 Our attorneys help people just like you get the support money that they were promised, and will help you enforce your legal rights.

-If you would like more information about your rights and obligations, call Ashby Law today at 509-572-3700, and set up your free initial consultation.
+If you would like more information about your rights and obligations, call Pacific Northwest Family Law today at 509-572-3700, and set up your initial consultation.